-- Transfers to a cysteine residue on E2 (ubiquitin conjugation enzyme) - E3 transfers the ubiquitin to the substrate lysine residue. - E3 recognizes the ubiquitination signal of the protein.
+- Transfer to a cysteine residue on E2 (ubiquitin conjugation enzyme) - Transfer of ubiquitin by E3 to the substrate lysine residue. - E3 recognizes the ubiquitination signal of the protein.

-Ubiquitin Functions:
+Ubiquitin Functions

-Tagging proteins to be degraded in proteasome.
+Tagging proteins to be degraded in the proteasome.

 - degrading misfolded proteins - regulates key cellular processes such as cell division, gene expression, ...